-Name: David Wheeler

-Title: Non-Executive Chairman

-Agreement commenced: 29 August 2017

-Term of agreement: Mr Wheeler's appointment as a Non-Executive Chairman will terminate on the date he retires by rotation under the Company's Constitution but will continue for further terms if he is re-elected at future annual general meetings.

-Details: Mr Wheeler was elected Chair by the Board of Directors on 11 September 2017.
-In consideration for his services as a Chair and member of any Board committee, Mr

-Wheeler is paid a set a monthly fee.

-Name: George Bauk

-Title: Executive Director

-Agreement commenced: 1 February 2021

-Term of agreement: Mr Bauk's appointment as a Executive Director will terminate on the date he retires by rotation under the Company's Constitution but will continue for further terms if he is re-elected at future annual general meetings.

-Details: In consideration for his services as a Non-Executive Director and member of any

-Board committee, Mr Bauk is paid a set a monthly fee.

-Name: Colin McCavana

-Title: Non-Executive Director

-Agreement commenced: 1 February 2021

-Term of agreement: Mr McCavana's appointment as a Non-Executive Director will terminate on the date he retires by rotation under the Company's Constitution but will continue for further terms if he is re-elected at future annual general meetings.

-Details: In consideration for his services as a Non-Executive Director and member of any

-Board committee, Mr McCavana is paid a set a monthly fee.
+Name: Title: Agreement commenced: Term of agreement: Details: David Wheeler Non-Executive Chairman 29 August 2017 Mr Wheeler's appointment as a Non-Executive Chairman will terminate on the date he retires by rotation under the Company's Constitution but will continue for further terms if he is re-elected at future annual general meetings.
+Mr Wheeler was elected Chair by the Board of Directors on 11 September 2017.
+In consideration for his services as a Chair and member of any Board committee, Mr Wheeler is paid a set a monthly fee.
+Name: Title: Agreement commenced: Term of agreement: Details: George Bauk Executive Director 1 February 2021 Mr Bauk's appointment as an Executive Director will terminate on the date he retires by rotation under the Company's Constitution but will continue for further terms if he is re-elected at future annual general meetings.
+In consideration for his services as a Non-Executive Director and member of any Board committee, Mr Bauk is paid a set a monthly fee.
+Name: Title: Agreement commenced: Term of agreement: Details: Colin McCavana Non-Executive Director 1 February 2021 Mr McCavana's appointment as a Non-Executive Director will terminate on the date he retires by rotation under the Company's Constitution but will continue for further terms if he is re-elected at future annual general meetings.
+In consideration for his services as a Non-Executive Director and member of any Board committee, Mr McCavana is paid a set a monthly fee.